Family history FAQ

 How can I obtain a birth, death or marriage certificate?

 Once you have the relevant index number, you can buy copies of certificates from the relevant registry in either hardcopy or electronic format.
-The State Library of Victoria does not hold copies of birth, marriage or death certificates.
+State Library Victoria does not hold copies of birth, marriage or death certificates.